 If you only compared dry needling and acupuncture with a photo, you might be stumped to identify each.
 Both acupuncture and dry needling use thin, stainless steel needles.
-For both practices, those needles are inserted into the skin.
-And both practices also claim to treat pain.
+For both practices, needles are inserted into the skin and both also claim to treat pain.

 Non-trigger point technique